creation

 Over the course of his choreographic work with a variety of audiences, including people with disabilities, LGBTQIA+ individuals, migrants, older people and professional artists, Andrew Graham has repeatedly witnessed a relational need and the lack of contact that leads some people to dance.
 "I realised," says the choreographer, "that the presence, proximity and availability of other bodies can be a response to this need and is a motivation to dance.
 Dance then becomes an emancipated environment that can respond to our needs and intentions."

-Six performers are at the heart of the show: Amir Sabra, Tijen Lawton, Isnelle da Silvera, Wim Auwerx, Vladimir Perrin and Maarten Degezelle.
+Six performers are at the heart of the show: Hamza Damra, Tijen Lawton, Isnelle da Silvera, Wim Auwerx, Vladimir Perrin and Maarten Degezelle.
 The cast brings together different worlds in terms of age, (in)visible disability, ethnicity, libertine or conservative minds, experience with dance and inclusive practices.

 credits